Economy of Houston

-ConocoPhillips, with headquarters in the Energy Corridor area of Houston, is the fifth largest private sector energy corporation in the world.
+ConocoPhillips headquarters, in the Energy Corridor area of Houston, is the fifth-largest private sector energy corporation in the world.

 The economy of Houston is based primarily on the energy industry, particularly oil.
 However, health care, biomedical research, and aerospace also constitute large sectors.
 In 2021, the gross domestic product (GDP) of the Houston–The Woodlands–Sugar Land metropolitan statistical area (MSA) was 537 U.S. dollars billion, the fourth-largest of any metro area in the United States.
 The Houston metropolitan area comprises the largest concentration of petrochemical manufacturing in the world, including for synthetic rubber, insecticides, and fertilizers.
 It is the world's leading center for oilfield equipment construction, with the city of Houston home to more than 3,000 energy-related businesses, including many of the top oil and gas exploration and production firms and petroleum pipeline operators.
-As of 2011, 23 companies on the Fortune 500 list have their headquarters in, or around, Houston.
+As of 2011, 23 companies were listed on the Fortune 500 that had headquarters in Houston; In 2026, the figure had grown to 27.

 The Houston–Sugar Land–Baytown metropolitan area ranked 33rd among the nation's 361 MSAs on per capita personal income at US$36,852 - 11.5 percent higher than the national figure of US$33,050.
 In 2012, Houston was ranked #1 by Forbes for paycheck worth, and, in late May 2013, it was identified as America's top city for job creation.

 Real estate and corporate location

 Houston is a major corporate center.
-The city and surrounding metropolitan region is home to 23 Fortune 500 companies, as well as other multinationals and domestic companies.
+The city and surrounding metropolitan region is home to 27 Fortune 500 companies, in 2026, as well as other multinationals and domestic companies.

 Of the world's 100 largest non-U.S.-based corporations, as of February 2007 more than half had operations in Houston.
 In 2006, the Houston metropolitan area ranked first in Texas and third in the U.S. within the category of "Best Places for Business and Careers" by Forbes.
 The 2011 Fortune 500 list shows 23 firms headquartered in the 10-county Houston–Sugar Land–Baytown Metropolitan Statistical Area.
 Only New York City has more Fortune 500 headquarters within city limits.